Factbox - Foreigners held in Africa

 February 22, 2011 - Pirates shot dead four U.S. hostages on a yacht.

-February 24, 2011 - A Danish sailboat with the five members of the Quist Johansen family, including three children, plus two crew members aboard, was seized by pirates in the Indian Ocean, Danish officials said.
+February 24, 2011 - A Danish sailboat with the five members of the Quist Johansen family, including three children, Rune, Hjalte and Naja, aged 12-16, plus two crew members aboard, was seized by pirates in the Indian Ocean, Danish officials say.

-October 25, 2011 - Three aid workers attached to the Danish Demining Group were kidnapped in the north of the country, in the southern part of Galkayo.
-One is a Somali man, two are international staff members, an American woman and a Danish man, the group said in a statement.

 * ALGERIA: